lakejs/lake-docs/reference/range.md

 ### isCollapsed <Badge type="info" text="Read only" />

-A boolean value indicating whether the range's start and end points are at the same position.
+A boolean value indicating whether the start and end positions of the range are at the same position.

 * Type: `boolean`